 Christian H. Tiblier

-Christian Tiblier concentrates his practice in the areas of toxic torts, product liability and construction law.
+Christian Tiblier concentrates his practice in the areas of toxic torts, product liability, commercial litigation, and construction law.

 Christian represents manufacturers and distributors in the medical, auto and consumer goods industries against claims involving personal injuries to breach of warranty.